More NY oil terminals online, gasoline lines persist post Sandy

 “If all goes smoothly … we’ll have enough for this week and into the next weekend,” said John Maniscalco, head of New York Oil Heating Association.

-Additional reporting by Ed Tobin; Editing by David Gregorio and Marguerita Choy
+Additional reporting by Ed Tobin; Editing by David Gregorio, Marguerita Choy and Bernard Orr